-Ms Vella also studied and the University of Verona and the British School at Rome.
-She has attended seminars abroad on scholarship including a weeklong conference on ‘La civiltà comunale italiana’ organised by the Scuola di alti studi dottorali, Università di Firenze (San Gimignano, 25-30 June, 2007).
+Dr Vella also studied and the University of Verona and the British School at Rome in 2007.
+She has attended and participated in seminars abroad on scholarship including a weeklong conference on ‘La civiltà comunale italiana’ organised by the Scuola di alti studi dottorali, Università di Firenze (San Gimignano, 25-30 June, 2007), the "New Directions in the Renaissance" conference held between 1 and 2 November 2012, at the University of Edinburgh with a paper on "The Renaissance in the South", and a paper on "The Antonelliani in Context" as part of the University of Warwick HIstory of Art Department Research Seminars on 13 March 2013.
+In 2016, she also had a paper accepted to the Renaissance Society of America's Boston Conference.

-She has, in addition, participated in other seminars in Malta and abroad, the last being the "New Directions in the Renaissance" conference held between 1 and 2 November 2012, at the University of Edinburgh with a paper on "The Renaissance in the South", and has attended several others.
-Ms Vella has published articles and papers on medieval art, and is art critic and reviewer on art books to the Sunday Times of Malta.
+She has published articles and papers on medieval art, and is art critic and reviewer on art books to the Sunday Times of Malta since January 2008.
 She has served on the executive committee of the Malta Historical Society from 2009 and 2011, and from 2011 and 2013, serving also as editor of Proceedings of History Week 2009.
-Ms Vella is moreover a board member of the Research Programme for the Study of the Late Medieval and Early Modern Art and Architecture of the Maltese Islands.

 Dr Vella is a board member of the Research Programme for the Study of the Mediterranean Late Medieval and Early Modern Art and Architecture of the Maltese Islands, and she has been appointed on the Malta Planning Authority's new Design Advisory Committee.

 29 March 2017

 The Mediterranean Reception of Lucio Fontana's Baroque Continuum - The Artist’s Legacy and Dynamism in the Ceramic Arts of the Twentieth and Twenty-First Centuries, with a Maltese case-study: Gabriel Caruana

 The conference will be held on Thursday 15th December 2016 at the Istituto Italiano di Cultura, Valletta.